bioidiap/bob.bio.base/doc/legacy.rst

     # Create the BioAlgorithm from the legacy Algorithm
     algorithm_transformer = AlgorithmTransformer( legacy_algorithm )

-And here is an example of the creation of the :py:class:`BioAlgorithm` from the bob.bio.base Algorithm (:py:class:`~bob.bio.base.Distance`) with the :py:class:`~bob.bio.base.pipelines.vanilla_biometrics.legacy.BioAlgorithmLegacy`.
-This will map correctly the :py:meth:`enroll` and :py:meth:`score` methods:
+And here is an example of the creation of the :any:`bob.bio.base.pipelines.vanilla_biometrics.BioAlgorithm` from the bob.bio.base Algorithm (:py:class:`bob.bio.base.algorithm.Distance`) with the :any:`bob.bio.base.pipelines.vanilla_biometrics.BioAlgorithmLegacy`.
+This will map correctly the ``enroll`` and ``score`` methods:

 .. code-block:: python